All Episodes

 And sometimes you can start small and grow very, very big.

-And they and I think you'll find by uh my prediction is we can come back and visit this in a year, that by the summer of two thousand twenty-six we will be in a Trump boom and people will be seeing levels of investment, levels of creativity, levels of new approaches.
+And I think you'll find by my prediction is we can come back and visit this in a year, that by the summer of 2026, we will be in a Trump boom, and people will be seeing levels of investment, levels of creativity, levels of new approaches.

-And by the way, it'll be a major step towards balancing the federal budget, both because the economic growth will increase revenue, but also because all of these new technologies are gonna make government much, much less expensive.
+And by the way, it'll be a major step towards balancing the federal budget, both because the economic growth will increase revenue, but also because all of these new technologies are going to make government much, much less expensive.

 Continue now.

-You you kind of made history because you were able at a at a point when Bill Clinton was at his his weakest, caused him to at least have some course correction.
+You kind of made history because you were able at a point when Bill Clinton was at his weakest, caused him to at least have some course correction.

-I mean, he sounds like uh a Trump conservative uh today.
+I mean, he sounds like a Trump conservative today.

-What what do you make of this how the radicals have taken over?
+What do you make of this, how the radicals have taken over?

-I mean, Hakeem Jeffries is gonna meet with Bomb Dani.
+I mean, Hakeem Jeffries is going to meet with Bomdani.

-I'll be very surprised if both Hakeem Jeffries and Schumer do don't both endorse Mandami.
+I'll be very surprised if both Hakeem Jeffries and Schumer don't both endorse Mondame.

 We keep talking about these highly educated young people.